ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 Worker
 ======

-This is a __Budget Worker Proposal__ which funds the following effort ares through calendar year
+This is a _Budget Worker Proposal_ which funds the following effort ares through calendar year
 2019:
 * BitShares Core Development
 * Collaboration Tools
-* Community Engagement
+* Conference Participation and Community Engagement
+* Innovation Incubation
-* TODO:Bug Bounty (Hack the DEX)
+* TODO: Bug Bounty (Hack the DEX)
+* TODO: Development Legal Defense Fund

 This Worker funds a **not to exceed** budget for incubation, collaboration and development of the ideas, engagements and implementations required to advance the BitShares project.
 Individuals